-- 1. Unless Part III of the present Code stipulates otherwise, provisions of Part II of the Code shall apply to the doctoral degree programme of study. - 2.
-Studies in the doctoral degree programme of study (hereinafter referred to as "the doctoral degree programme") shall be monitored and evaluated by the Subject-area Board of the respective doctoral degree programme (hereinafter referred to as the "Subject-area Board"), which shall be appointed in accordance with Section 47(6) of the Act. - 3.
+- 1. Unless Part III of this Code stipulates otherwise, provisions of Part II of the Code will apply to the doctoral degree programme of study. - 2.
+Studies in the doctoral degree programme of study (hereinafter referred to as "the doctoral degree programme") will be monitored and evaluated by the Subject-area Board of the respective doctoral degree programme (hereinafter referred to as the "Subject-area Board"), which will be appointed in accordance with Section 47(6) of the Act. - 3.
 Studies in the doctoral degree programmes are based on individual curricula under the guidance of a supervisor.
-Upon the proposal of the Subject-area Board, the supervisor shall be appointed and dismissed by the Dean. - 4.
-The fulfillment of the individual curriculum is subject to regular evaluation, which shall be performed at least once a year.
+Upon the proposal of the Subject-area Board, the supervisor will be appointed and dismissed by the Dean. - 4.
+The fulfillment of the individual curriculum is subject to regular evaluation, which will be performed not less than once a year.

-Forms of Study in the Doctoral Degree Programme
+Article 31 Forms of Study in the Doctoral Degree Programme

 - 1. The forms of study in the doctoral degree programme are as follows: - a) full-time, - b) distance learning, - c) combination of the full-time and distance learning form. - 2.
 The full-time form of study in the doctoral degree programme usually takes place at the workplace of the supervisor or at another designated workplace (hereinafter referred to as "training unit"). - 3.
 The distance learning form of study in the doctoral degree programme usually takes place outside the training unit and is mainly based on the student's individual work. - 4.
-Combination of the full-time and distance learning mode of study in the doctoral degree programme means that a defined part of the study is in the full-time form and another defined part is in the distance learning form.
+Combination of the full-time and distance learning mode of study in the doctoral degree programme means that a part of the study is in the full-time form and another part in the distance learning form.
 The two forms of study in the doctoral degree programme do not mutually overlap and the rights and obligations of students derive from the respective form of study. - 5.
-At a doctoral student's written request and after hearing the opinion of the supervisor, the Dean may decide on the change of the form of study.
+At a doctoral student's written request and after hearing the opinion of the supervisor, the Dean may change the form of study.